Sarcastic-Pasta-Games/Sarcastic-Pasta-Games.github.io/contact.md

 ---

 <p>You can send us an email directly by clicking the
-link directly here in the browser [sarcasticpastagames.com](mailto:sarcasticpastagames.com") or by typing it in the email address.</p>
+link directly here in the browser <a href="mailto:sarcasticpastagames.com">sarcasticpastagames.com</a> or by typing it in the email address.</p>
 <br/>
 <p>Alternatively you can